 The bamboo is treated naturally with boron, a chemical element found in nature in places like the Great Salt Lake, USA.
 Boron has a low toxicity similar to table salt and is perfectly safe to use in a family home.

-Bamboo is a flexible and tensile material with the strength equivalent to steel.
+Bamboo is a flexible and tensile material with a strength equivalent to steel.
 We account for the flexibility in the engineering process and work to ensure our bamboo maintains its integrity over time.

 Yes, bamboo is plentiful in river valleys throughout Asia, and the clumps regenerate each year.
-Bamboo is ready for use as a building material at age 3-5 years.
+Bamboo is ready for use as a building material at the age of 3-5 years.

-Our building are designed to avoid prolonged sun and rain exposure.
+Our buildings are designed to avoid prolonged sun and rain exposure.
 The bamboo can also be coated with a weather resistant coating.

 Although bamboo can withstand a wide spectrum of environmental conditions, it will react poorly to repetitive variations in temperature and humidity.
 The real limitation in the development of international bamboo projects is that the building codes of most countries still do not regard bamboo as a standardized material.

 DO I NEED TO BE EXPERIENCED TO JOIN BAMBOO U?